Automating License Checks with Python and OGR

 def process_batch(filepaths: Iterable[str], output_csv: str) -> None:

-"""Run license checks in parallel and write compliance report."""
+"""Run license checks in parallel and write a structured compliance report."""

 results = []